feathery-org/slate/source/index.html.md

 }
 ```

-List the access links in your environment, newest first, optionally filtered to one form or one submission.
+List the one-time links in your environment, newest first, optionally filtered to one form or one submission.
 Use it to check whether a link you sent has been opened, has expired, or has been revoked.

 <aside class="notice">
 Listed links never include <code>token</code> or <code>url</code>.
 Only the response that creates a link hands out its credential.